aka: Racist Grandpa

 - An episode of Murphy Brown dealing with FYI trying out a radically different format had Murphy interviewing an "ordinary American citizen".
 Said citizen being a meek and extremely polite old lady...who quickly derails the interview into expressing her displeasure about the different ethnic groups in her neighborhood.
 This coupled with the sheer ridiculousness of the new format eventually prompts Murphy to explode at her.

 - In an episode of Louie, Louis C.K. has a grandmother like this, and he is really uncomfortable having his daughters around her.
-He explains to his older daughter that was born in a different time.
+He explains to his older daughter that she was born in a different time.

 - Knowing Me, Knowing You with Alan Partridge: Alan unwittingly finds himself interviewing one when he interviews the 'The Olympic Golden Girls of 1936'.